Kohn, Kohn & Colapinto: Howard Wilkinson (2018)

 The firm also represented Howard Wilkinson, who blew the whistle on a money laundering scheme within the Estonian branch of Deutsche Bank.
 In 2018, details of the money laundering scheme became public, and it was revealed that the scheme involved $230 billion.

 Howard Wilkinson is a former manager at Danske Bank who exposed what some call is the largest money laundering scandal in banking history.
 Wilkinson confidentially reported information of massive frauds internally, but his employer tried to cover up the crimes.

 News of the $234 billion money laundering scandal, which involved turning Russian rubles into U.S. dollars, began to leak months after Wilkinson made his disclosures.
 Wilkinson resigned from Danske Bank for ethical reasons and signed a highly restrictive non-disclosure agreement as a condition for obtaining his severance.
 Wilkinson’s name was illegally leaked to the press and he became the subject of a 60 Minutes segment.

 In 2020, the Association of Certified Fraud Examiners (ACFE) awarded Wilkinson with the Cliff Robertson Sentinel Award “For Choosing Truth Over Self,” its highest honor.

 Greek Novartis whistleblowers (2020)

 Kohn, Kohn and Colapinto and Athens-based Greek law firm of Pavlos K. Sarakis & Associates jointly represented Greek whistleblowers who proved that the multinational Swiss-based pharmaceutical company Novartis paid millions in bribes to illegally market drugs in violation of the Foreign Corrupt Practices Act.
 Novartis was required to pay over $300 million in sanctions and fines to the U.S. Securities and Exchange Commission (SEC) and the U.S. Department of Justice (DOJ).

-Confidential whistleblower cases

-Novartis Greece bribery case (2020)

-Kohn, Kohn and Colapinto and Athens-based Greek law firm of Pavlos K. Sarakis & Associates jointly represented Greek whistleblowers who proved that the multinational Swiss-based pharmaceutical company Novartis paid millions in bribes to illegally market drugs in violation of the Foreign Corrupt Practices Act.
-Novartis was required to pay over $300 million in sanctions and fines to the U.S. Securities and Exchange Commission (SEC) and the U.S. Department of Justice (DOJ).